Reliance Infrastructure

 Reliance Infrastructure Limited (R-Infra), formerly Reliance Energy Limited (REL) and Bombay Suburban Electric Supply (BSES), is an Indian private sector enterprise involved in power generation, infrastructure, construction and defence.
-It is part of the Reliance Anil Dhirubhai Ambani Group.
+It is part of the Reliance Group.
 The company is headed by its chairman, Anil Ambani, and chief executive officer, Punit Narendra Garg (since 6 April 2019).
 The corporate headquarters is in Navi Mumbai.
 Reliance Infrastructure's interests are in the fields of power plants, metro rail, airports, bridges, toll roads, and defence.
-It is a major shareholder in the other group company, Reliance Power and Reliance Naval and Engineering Limited.
+It is a major shareholder in the other group company, Reliance Power.